ECG interpretation: Characteristics of the normal ECG (P-wave, QRS complex, ST segment, T-wave)

 Figure 2 (above) does not show that the P-wave in lead II might actually be slightly asymmetric by having two humps.
 This is often (but not always) seen on ordinary ECG tracings and it is explained by the fact that the atria are depolarized sequentially, with the right atrium being depolarized before the left atrium.
 The first half of the P-wave is therefore a reflection of right atrial depolarization and the second half is a reflection of left atrial depolarization.
 This is shown in Figure 3 (upper panel).
 Recall that the P-wave in V1 is often biphasic, which is also shown in Figure 3.

-If an atria becomes enlarged (typically as a compensatory mechanism) its contribution to the P-wave will be enhanced.
+If an atrium becomes enlarged (typically as a compensatory mechanism) its contribution to the P-wave will be enhanced.
 Enlargement of the left and right atria causes typical P-wave changes in lead II and lead V1 (Figure 3).

 Enlargement of the right atrium is commonly a consequence of increased resistance to empty blood into the right ventricle.
 This may be due to pulmonary valve stenosis, increased pulmonary artery pressure etc. The right atrium must then enlarge (hypertrophy) in order to manage to pump blood into the right ventricle.
 Right atrial enlargement (hypertrophy) leads to stronger electrical currents and thus enhancement of the contribution of the right atrium to the P-wave.
 The P-wave will display higher amplitude in lead II and lead V1.
-Such a P-wave is called P pulmonale because pulmonary disease is the most common cause (Figure 3, P-pulmonale).
+Such a P-wave is called P pulmonale because pulmonary diseases are the most common causes (Figure 3, P-pulmonale).

 If the left atrium encounters increased resistance (e.g due to mitral valve stenosis) it becomes enlarged (hypertrophy) which amplifies its contribution to the P-wave.
 The second hump in lead II becomes larger and the negative deflection in V1 becomes deeper.
 This is called P mitrale, because mitral valve disease is a common cause (Figure 25, P-mitrale).